ouidhi/future_of_genres/README.md

 ## Data Retrieval from Google Trends

-We used the **PyTrends** library to fetch monthly search interest data from Google Trends for selected music genres from January 2018 through December 2024.
+I used the **PyTrends** library to fetch monthly search interest data from Google Trends for selected music genres from January 2018 through December 2024.

-Since Google Trends API restricts queries to 5 search terms at a time, we retrieved the data in two batches and merged them:
+Since Google Trends API restricts queries to 5 search terms at a time, I retrieved the data in two batches and merged them:

 ```python
 import pandas as pd